Gangezilla/readings/languages/garbage-collection-in-go.md

 Generational garbage collectors assume that short lived objects like temporary variables are reclaimed most often.
 Because of this, a generational garbage collector focuses on recently allocated objects.
 However, the Go compiler allocates objects which have a known lifetime to the stack.
 [This means that fewer objects need to be garbage collected so a generational garbage collector offers fewer benefits](https://groups.google.com/g/golang-nuts/c/KJiyv2mV2pU/m/wdBUH1mHCAAJ).
 [Concurrent means that the collector runs at the same time with mutator threads](https://github.com/golang/go/blob/master/src/runtime/mgc.go#L7).
 Therefore, Go uses a non-generational concurrent garbage collector.
 Mark and sweep is the type of garbage collector and tri-color is the algorithm used to implement mark and sweep.

 A mark and sweep garbage collector has two phases, unsurprisingly named **mark** and **sweep**.
-The mark phase has the collector traversing the graph of objects stored in the heap and marking objects that are no longer needed, and the sweep phase consists of removing objects that have been marked for removal.
-A mark and sweep is an indirect garbage collection algorithm because it doesn't detect garbage but instead marks live objects and then knows that anything left over is garbage.
+In the mark phase the collector traverses the heap and marks objects that are no longer needed, and the sweep phase see these objects removed.
+A mark and sweep is an indirect garbage collection algorithm because it marks live objects that are needed, and removes everything else.
 This is a gif of how a mark and sweep collector works, [taken from here](https://spin.atomicobject.com/2014/09/03/visualizing-garbage-collection-algorithms/).
 If you're interested, there's visualisations of other kinds of garbage collectors too.

 **INSERT GIF IN HERE**

 **PROBABLY REWRITE THIS INTO STEPS BASED OFF THE COMMENT IN mcg.go**

-The mark phase scans the heap to figure out which objects are needed by the application and which can be collected.
-But as we've previously established the Go garbage collector is **concurrent**.
-This means that the collector is running at the same time as the mutator so that new information could be added to the heap as the collector is running.
-This is bad because we could lose data integrity on the heap.
-To prevent this a **write barrier** is turned on.
-The write barrier prevents any more information being added to the heap by stopping the program for a short while.
-This is called **stop the world** time, and it is the first of two times that the collector stops the world.
-By stopping the world the collector looks at the heap at that moment in time and doesn't have to worry about the mutator changing it.

-At this point the mark phase can begin the actual work of marking heap objects that are still being used.
-It does this by implementing a **tri-color algorithm**.
+Go implements this in a few steps.

+Go gets all goroutines to reach a garbage collection safe point which is done through a process called **stop the world**.
+At this point, the program stops running temporarily.
+Then a **write barrier** is turned on to maintain data integrity on the heap.
+This is needed because goroutines and the collector will be running at the same time, which is why this is a concurrent garbage collector.

+Once all goroutines have the write barrier turned on, the Go runtime **starts the world** again and lets workers perform the garbage collection work.

+The garbage collector begins the mark phase by scanning stacks, globals and heap pointers.
+When a stack is scanned the goroutine is stopped, pointers are marked and then the goroutine is resumed.
+Marking is performed by implementing a **tri-color algorithm**.
 When marking begins, all objects are considered white except for the root objects which are colored grey.
+Roots are objects that can be accessed directly by the application.

 PICTURE OF WHITE WITH GREY ROOTS

-The collector will traverse through the heap and color everything that it comes across as grey.
+Objects will be traversed downwards from the roots and objects that are encountered are marked as grey.

 PICTURE OF SOME GREY NODES AND SOME WHITE NODES

-The grey objects are then queued up to be turned black.
+The grey objects are then enqueued to be turned black to indicate that they're still live.

 PICTURE OF GREY NODES TURNING BLACK